 This makes it particularly suited for high-heat searing and browning.
-Carbon steel is a natural for woks, crepe pans, and skillets – when food is added to pan, it does not have a huge effect on the surface temperature.
-And that heat energy steadily transfers into the food that as it is being cooked.
+Carbon steel is a natural for woks, crepe pans, and skillets – when food is added to the pan, it does not have a huge effect on the surface temperature.
+And that heat energy steadily transfers into the food as it is being cooked.

 That being said, it is not well suited for more delicate sauteing and other cooking techniques when temperature control is absolutely critical.
 It doesn’t respond fast to changes at the burner or heat source.
-Copper followed by stainless multiply is better for those tasks.
+Copper followed by stainless multi-ply is better for those tasks.

 One of carbon steel’s drawbacks is that the untreated raw steel used will often react with both acidic and alkaline ingredients, and may result in a metallic taste in some foods.

 A full patina will protect against any leaching of the metal when cooking with small amounts of these kinds of ingredients.
-But slow-cooking highly acidic foods – like tomato sauce – can damage the nonstick veneer.
+But slow cooking highly acidic foods – like tomato sauce – can damage the nonstick veneer.
 This isn’t really a big deal in terms of the usefulness of the pan, as the patina can easily be repaired with regular use and light re-seasonings.

 Always clean by hand.
 Usually, hot water with a wipe from paper towel will do.
 Then re-season lightly before storing.

-Foremost Features of Carbon Steel
+Primary Features of Carbon Steel